-In the HABC Study, a 108-item, interviewer-administered modified version of the Block FFQ (Block Dietary Data Systems) was used for the assessment of dietary intake in Year 2 (1998-1999) ^(35; 36).
+In the HABC Study, a 108-item, interviewer-administered modified version of the Block FFQ (Block Dietary Data Systems) was used for the assessment of dietary intake in year 2 (1998-1999)^(35,36).
 More details on the FFQ can be found elsewhere (36).
-The Healthy Eating Index (HEI) was used to assess diet quality, and shows whether an individual adheres to the Dietary Guidelines for Americans of 1995 and the Food Pyramid of 1992 (36).
-HEI score is a validated tool for the assessment of diet quality for the US population, and is defined according to different sex and age groups ^(36; 37).
+The Healthy Eating Index (HEI) was used to assess diet quality and shows whether an individual adheres to the Dietary Guidelines for Americans of 1995 and the Food Pyramid of 1992(36).
+HEI score is a validated tool for the assessment of diet quality for the US population and is defined according to different sex and age groups (36,37).
 Therefore, it can be used to assess dietary intake of different age groups, including older people.
-HEI consists of 10 components; 9 food components (grains, vegetables, fruit, milk, and meat, intakes of percentages of calories from total and saturated fat, total cholesterol, and total sodium) and 1 component which assess diet variety.
-In the HABC study, dietary intake also included trans-fat intake, percentage of energy from sweets and soda, and a number of micronutrients (vitamins B1, B2, B5, B6, C, D, E, A, B12, copper, magnesium, manganese, iron, calcium, phosphorus, potassium, zinc, folic acid).
+HEI consists of ten components: nine food components (grains, vegetables, fruit, milk and meat, intakes of percentages of energy content from total and saturated fat, total cholesterol and total Na) and one component which assesses diet variety.
+In the HABC Study, dietary intake also included trans-fat intake, percentage of energy from sweets and soda, and a number of micronutrients (vitamins B1, B2, B5, B6, C, D, E, A and B12, Cu, Mg, Mn, Fe, Ca, P, K, Zn, folic acid).
 Similar to the BRHS, we created a variable about the consumption of processed meat.
-In both studies, protein intake was measured as g/kg body weight/day.
+In both studies, protein intake was measured as g/ kg body weight per d.